DroidVengeance/ShopChestSK/README.md

 - No struggle with complex attributes or flags.
 It just copies the item in your hand
 - Shops are protected from explosions and hoppers
 - Floating items are protected from water, lava, pistons, zombies, getting picked up, despawning and ClearLag
 - You can translate everything.
-You can use the language files of Minecraft to translate the name of items, enchantments, -potions, effects, etc. into your language
+You can use the language files of Minecraft to translate the name of items, enchantments, potions, effects, etc. into your language
 - Support for MySQL and SQLite
 - Supports almost every protection plugin available including WorldGuard, Towny, PlotSquared, LWC, etc.
 - Vault integration for economy and permissions